The technique with which you phrase the survey question sometimes impacts the type of response you receive.

 By asking consumers “How likely are you to recommend this brand on a scale of 1 to 5?” and calculating total score trends using numerical replies.

-When can open-ended and closed-ended questions be used?
+When can open-ended questions and closed-ended questions be used?

 If you work in marketing, product, sales, or user research, asking the proper survey questions allows you to collect feedback to build better customer experiences and, eventually, improve conversions as well as sales.